awallach4/hotplate-docs/guide/beginners-guide.md

 #### Avoiding Billing

-If you want to avoid billing, make sure that you install the latest version of the Firebase CLI by running `npm i -g firebase-tools` and deploying your functions one at a time.
+If you want to avoid billing, install the latest version of the Firebase CLI by running `npm i -g firebase-tools` and then deploy your functions one at a time.
 Run the commands below:

 `firebase deploy --except functions,extensions`